rillonline/writing/kearsarge/kearsarge.md

 "The Fungusians love to crack code," I said.
 "The ability to decrypt that system will be an upgrade offered over their network."
 I caught myself before I said, "It will be in Star's next database refresh."
-It would be, but no one hear need knew that.
+It would be, but no one here needed to know that.
 What did anyone care, what did I care, that Captain Star Runner could decrypt Arthur's database.

 We shared our findings with Josh.